AndreaAlhena/prelude-laravel/README.md

 ### Form Requests with Prelude Integration

-The package provides a `CreateVerificationRequest` class that extends Laravel's FormRequest with comprehensive validation rules for all Prelude SDK parameters:
+The package provides Form Request classes that extend Laravel's FormRequest with comprehensive validation rules for Prelude SDK parameters:

+#### CreateVerificationRequest

+For creating verifications with full parameter validation:

 ```php
 use PreludeSo\Laravel\Http\Requests\CreateVerificationRequest;